(LDN) Low Dose Naltrexone

 LDN Therapy has several mechanisms of action which work together to produce benefits for patients.
 As a result, most experts see significant improvement in over 80% of treated patients.

 - LDN increases the secretion of naturally occurring Endorphins (“feel good, runner’s high”).
 Endorphins relieve pain, give a happy feeling, and reduce inflammation.

 - LDN increases the release of the Opioid Growth Factor, which works powerfully to reduce inflammation, auto-immune responses, and tumor cell growth.

 - LDN reduces inflammatory immune cell signaling (Toll-like Receptor-4).
 When these immune “lookout cells” get excited, they signal the immune system to get overly busy, which can cause or worsen auto-immune and inflammatory responses.
 These “lookout cells” are located all over the body, including the gut and the brain.

 - LDN calms glial cells in the nervous system.
-Glial cells makeup over 70% of the immune system and can either protect nerve pathways or cause inflammation of nerves.
-We want our glial cells to remain in a calm and protective mode!
+Glial cells make up over 70% of the immune system and can either protect nerve pathways or cause inflammation of nerves.
+So we want our glial cells to remain in a calm and protective mode!

 - LDN increases dopamine levels.
 Dopamine is a neurotransmitter that makes us feel happy and rewarded, gives us energy, and helps our brain solve problems.
-When dopamine is low, we feel depressed
+Conversely, when dopamine is low, we feel depressed.

 What are the side effects of LDN?

 - We expect very few side effects from this therapy.
-Some patients will experience vivid dreams the first few days of LDN.
+However, some patients will experience vivid dreams during the first few days of LDN.